Exilarch: Persecutions under Peroz and Kobad

 Huna was succeeded by his brother Mar Zutra, whose chief adviser was Ahai of Diphti, the same who was defeated in 455 by Ashi's son Tabyomi (Mar) at the election for director of the school of Sura.
 Mar Zutra was succeeded by his son Kahana (Kahana II), whose chief adviser was Rabina, the editor of the Babylonian Talmud (died 499).
 Then followed two exilarchs by the same name: another son of Mar Zutra, Huna V, and a grandson of Mar Zutra, Huna VI, the son of Kahana.

 Huna V fell a victim to the persecutions under King Peroz (Firuz) of Persia, being executed, according to Sherira, in 470; Huna VI was not installed in office until some time later, the exilarchate being vacant during the persecutions under Peroz; he died in 508 [Sherira].
-The Seder 'Olam Zuta connects with the birth of his son Mar Zutra the legend that is elsewhere told in connection with Bostanai's birth.
+The Seder Olam Zutta connects with the birth of his son Mar Zutra the legend that is elsewhere told in connection with Bostanai's birth.

 Mar Zutra II, who came into office at the age of fifteen, took advantage of the confusion into which Mazdak's communistic attempts had plunged Persia, to obtain by force of arms for a short time a sort of political independence for the Jews of Babylon.
 King Kobad, however, punished him by crucifying him on the bridge of Mahuza (c.
 502).
 A son was born to him on the day of his death, who was also named "Mar Zutra."
 The latter did not attain to the office of exilarch, but went to the land of Israel, where he became head of the Academy of Tiberias, under the title of "Resh Pirka" ('Aρχιφεκίτησ), several generations of his descendants succeeding him in this office.

 After Mar Zutra's death the exilarchate of Babylon remained unoccupied for some time.
 Mar Ahunai lived in the period succeeding Mar Zutra II, but for almost fifty years after the catastrophe he did not dare to appear in public, and it is not known whether even then (c.
 550) he really acted as exilarch.
 At any rate the chain of succession of those who inherited the office was not broken.
 The names of Kafnai and his son Haninai, who were exilarchs in the second half of the 6th, have been preserved.